YashSaxena75/JavaWorld/day2-access-modifier.md

 }
 ```
-let's creare a new class with package name "tuts" and then import the public class "frst" in it .
+let's creare a new class with package name "tuts" and then import the public class "first" in it .

 ```
 package tuts;